sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 examples shown were collected from analysis of a small sample studyset comprising ten datasets, two conditions from each of five subjects, which you may download [here](http://sccn.ucsd.edu/eeglab/download/STUDY5subjects.zip) (1.8
 GB).
-After loading a studyset (see previous sections, or as described below)using the function [pop_loadstudy.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_loadstudy.m), typing *STUDY* on Matlab command line will produce results like this:
+After loading a studyset (see previous sections, or as described below)using the function [pop_loadstudy.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_loadstudy.m), typing *STUDY* on MATLAB command line will produce results like this:

 ``` matlab